Qsub quick overview

 draw_sub(sub)

-Standard predefined Op
+Standard predefined Ops: qsub.lib.std

-package contains the following standard pre-defined Op
+qsub.lib.std package contains the following standard pre-defined Ops.

 from math import pi